Bosch: Legacy: Reception

-On Rotten Tomatoes, the first season has a score of 100% with an average score of 7.4/10, based on reviews from 16 critics.
+On Rotten Tomatoes, the first season has a score of 100% with an average score of 7.4/10, based on reviews from 17 critics.
 The website's critics consensus reads: "Television's grumpiest detective keeps his Legacy alive and well in a reboot that picks up right where the original series left off while pleasingly tweaking the formula."
 On Metacritic, the first season has a weighted average score of 76 out of 100 based on reviews from five critics, indicating "generally favorable reviews".

+On Rotten Tomatoes, season two has a score of 100% based on reviews from 6 critics.
+On Metacritic, season two has a score of 71 out of 100 based on reviews from four critics, indicating "generally favorable reviews".

+Audience viewership

+Season one delivered more total viewers in the first 28 days post premiere, than any previous season of Bosch in their respective first 28 days in the US.